 Internal Layout Diagram

-In the following paragraphs we learn the important functions of the IC TL494 in accordance with their pin assignments.
+In the following paragraphs we learn the important functions of the IC TL494, and how to use it in PWM circuits.

 Overview: The TL494 IC is designed in such a way that it not only features the important circuitry needed to control a switching power supply, but additionally tackles several fundamental difficulties and minimizes the need of supplemental circuit stages necessary in the overall structure.